 I was exceptionally fortunate in the fledgling days of this electron enterprise to have a number of wise and experienced gurus from the RV industry reach out to offer their mentorship and support.
 One of those esteemed individuals was Jeff Johnston, the then Technical Director for Trailer Life and Motorhome Magazines.
 When Jeff first called, I honestly panicked.
 I was still as green as Kermit on a ten-speed and feared he might call me on it before my feet reached the pedals.

 Jeff never said a word that wasn’t to help or advise.
 Now nearly 15 years later, Jeff and I still regularly discuss the rapidly evolving RV media landscape.
-Of course, we also talk shop, cameras, and ask each other for contacts to content perspectives.
+Of course, we also talk shop, cameras, and ask each other for content perspectives.
 To say that Jeff’s counsel has been invaluable to the success of Truck Camper Magazine would be a gross understatement.

 All of that aside, there is one part of Jeff’s story that always confounded me.
 After decades of product access and experience in the RV marketplace, he never had his own.
 Here’s a guy who spent 18-plus years taking out and reviewing every type of motorhome and towable imaginable, but there was never one in his driveway – until now.